cr4sh-me2/blackout/README.md

 `automode=0` - (boolean) Do not ask for target number, select all!
 `scan_accuracy=2` - (number) Repeat scan process x times
 `mac_changer=1` - (boolean) Change MAC address before starting attack
+`blacklist=1` - (boolean) If attack fails, BSSID its added to blacklist.
+You can hide BSSID's that failed for next scan